Best prices, last minute deals and special offers, email us email@example.com right away.

 We believe the distinctive Art Deco ponds were actually added in the 1990’s according to the neighbours and some photos we received from a visitor from 1994 who kindly send us some photos.

 The family bedroom has been redecorated in decadent red and bedroom 2 has new curtains that originated from the Dorchester Hotel in London.
-External refurbishment started in 2019 and the hallway and master bedroom renovations are the 2020 projects!
+External refurbishment started in 2019 and the hallway and master bedroom renovations were completed during the winter of 2019/20!

 All income from the holiday lets is being invested in improving the house, so the photographs you see on this site are already out of date, as the changes happen every month, and will be never ending!